saimayunus925/questscribe/README.md

 Character base class.
 As for the Personality class, its private member variables will be scores for each of the Big 5 traits, which will change based on the events of the game (e.g. if a character becomes more rigid/inflexible, their openness score decreases).

+##### 1.2.1 Objective

+The primary goal of this project is to develop an object-oriented text-based adventure game, written in C++, with classes to represent the various objects and entities in the game.

+##### 1.2.2 Inclusions:

+{features/classes/etc to be included}

 ### 2. Functional Requirements

 #### 2.1 Use Cases